-To make the cocktail, add fig (quartered) and thyme simple syrup to the bottom of your mixing glass.
+- Add the fig (quartered) and thyme simple syrup to the bottom of your mixing glass.
 Break up the pieces of fig by muddling lightly.
 If your fig is nice and ripe you probably won't even need a muddler.
 I used my barspoon!

-Crack open your shaker and double strain through a fine mesh strainer into a cocktail glass.
-Garnish with a sprig of fresh thyme and half of a fig. Before taking a sip make sure you take a whiff of this wonderfully aromatic cocktail.
-Enjoy!!
+- Crack open your shaker and double strain through a fine mesh strainer into a cocktail glass.
+Garnish with a sprig of fresh thyme and half of a fig.

 (images by HonestlyYUM)